AritxOnly/AritxOnly/README.md

 ### Yo!
 Welcome to my Github profile 👋

+> 不想写歌的程序员不是好机友

 My name is Aritx Zhou aka. 音唯.
 A passionate student studying at **Nanjing University** (NJU) and interested in all kinds of new technologies!
-Currently learning Agents in NJU-MCG.
-Working for ByteDance as a Backend Engineer.
+Currently seeking for another intern opportunities and applying for MS abroad.

 <!--<img width="800" src="https://github-readme-activity-graph.vercel.app/graph?username=AritxOnly&theme=github-compact&hide_border=true&area=true" />-->